pastagang/pastagang/paper/readme.md

 If something sounds bad, it's not *your* fault.
 It's pastagang's fault.
 So your reputation isn't on the line.
-In this way, the jam serves as a tool that removes emotional blockers, in the same way that my arroost tool aimed to be[^unblocking].
+In this way, the jam serves as a tool that removes emotional blockers, in the same way that my arroost tool aimed to be.[^unblocking]

 ## Differences to algorave